 The catheter will have a balloon on the end of it.
 The balloon will be briefly inflated to open up the narrow valve, then deflated and withdrawn.
 Sometimes, two catheters and balloons are used.
 In newborns, the blood vessels in the umbilical cord are sometimes used as the site where the catheters are inserted and advanced toward the heart.

-Subaortic and supravalvar stenosis treatment
+Subaortic and supravalvular stenosis treatment

 Through 18 years

-Children with aortic stenosis require regular checkups with a pediatric cardiologist.
+Children with aortic valve stenosis require regular checkups with a pediatric cardiologist.
 Some children must remain on medicine and limit physical activity.

 As a child with aortic stenosis grows, blood may begin to leak through the abnormal valve.
 This is called aortic regurgitation or aortic insufficiency.
 In other children, the stenosis can reoccur.
 When this happens, balloon valvuloplasty can be repeated, as long as there isn't significant aortic regurgitation.
 In severe cases, additional surgery may be necessary.

-The Philadelphia Adult Congenital Heart Center, a joint program of The Children's Hospital of Philadelphia and Penn Medicine, meets the unique needs of adults who were born with heart defects.
+The Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine, meets the unique needs of adults who were born with heart defects.